Raikh/calc_micro_final/README.md

 All settings read from .env file placed near binary or if run through 'go run' - in project root dir Database file for sqlite will be created automatically near binary or in project root if started as 'go run'

+Just rename .env.example to .env (with default values) By default HTTP port will be 1234, GRPC - 5000

 # Default ENV params
 ```
 APP_ENV=production